History of bitcoin: Satoshi Nakamoto

-Growth
+Early adoption and infrastructure, 2010–2012

 2010

 The plaque at the Papa John's franchise on Atlantic Blvd in Jacksonville, Florida, where two pizzas were made and delivered from for the first notable retail bitcoin transaction.

-The first notable retail transaction involving physical goods was paid on May 22, 2010, by exchanging 10,000 mined BTC for two pizzas delivered from a Papa John's in Jacksonville, Florida.
-Laszlo Hanyecz, who lives in Jacksonville, created a thread in an online forum offering the bitcoins for anyone who could order him two pizzas.
-Jeremy Sturdivant, a user from England accepted the offer and ordered the pizzas to his home.
-The 10,000 Bitcoins were worth about $40 USD at the time.
-This event would mark May 22 as the Bitcoin Pizza Day for crypto-fans.
-At the time, a transaction's value was typically negotiated on the Bitcoin forum.
+The first notable retail transaction involving physical goods took place on 22 May 2010.
+Laszlo Hanyecz, a programmer in Jacksonville, Florida, posted on the Bitcointalk forum offering 10,000 of his mined bitcoins in exchange for two pizzas.
+A 19-year-old in California named Jeremy Sturdivant accepted the offer and ordered two Papa John's pizzas for delivery to Hanyecz's home, receiving the 10,000 BTC in exchange.
+At the time, the bitcoins were worth around $41.
+The date is commemorated annually as "Bitcoin Pizza Day".

 On 6 August 2010, a major vulnerability in the bitcoin protocol was spotted.
 While the protocol did verify that a transaction's outputs never exceeded its inputs, a transaction whose outputs summed to more than $2^{64}$ would overflow, permitting the transaction author to create arbitrary amounts of bitcoin.
 On 15 August, the vulnerability was exploited; a single transaction spent 0.5 bitcoin to send just over 92 billion bitcoins ($2^{63}$ satoshis) to each of two different addresses on the network.
 Within hours, the transaction was spotted, the bug was fixed, and the blockchain was forked by miners using an updated version of the bitcoin protocol.
-Since the blockchain was forked below the problematic transaction, the transaction no longer appears in the blockchain used by the Bitcoin network today.
-This was the only major security flaw found and exploited in bitcoin's history.
+Since the blockchain was forked below the problematic transaction, the transaction no longer appears in the blockchain used by the current Bitcoin network.

 2011

 Based on bitcoin's open-source code, other cryptocurrencies started to emerge.
 The Electronic Frontier Foundation, a non-profit group, started accepting bitcoins in January 2011, then stopped accepting them in June 2011, citing concerns about a lack of legal precedent about new currency systems.
 The EFF's decision was reversed on 17 May 2013 when they resumed accepting bitcoin.
 In May 2011, bitcoin payment processor, BitPay was founded to provide mobile checkout services to companies wanting to accept bitcoins as a form of payment.
 In June 2011, WikiLeaks and other organizations began to accept bitcoins for donations.